 We propose to base action recognition on patterns of force interaction between entities.
 For example, we can characterize a fetch&place action through a sequence of force dynamic states and events.
 For fetch&place this sequence is (1) the object to be fetched supported by a supporting surface, (2) a hand touching the object, (3) the object being attached to the hand, (4) the hand not touching the object anymore, and the object being held by the supporting surface of the destination.
-Such a pattern is visualized Figure 2 from Section II.
+Such a pattern can be seen in Fig. 2 from Section II.